onosproject/onos-docs/docs/content/developers/deploy_with_helm.md

 * Prometheus at http://<server_IP>:31301/targets
 * Grafana at http://<server_IP>:31300 (admin/strongpassword)

-If you are using KinD as a Kubernetes server, you will have to use a "port-forward" to access the GUI, Grafana and Prometheus e.g.
+If you are using Kind as a Kubernetes server, you will have to use a "port-forward" to access the GUI, Grafana and Prometheus e.g.
 $ kubectl -n micro-onos port-forward $(kubectl -n micro-onos get pods -l type=gui -o name) 8182:80 and then access the GUI at
 * http://localhost:8182